Brian-Masse/Echeveria/README.md

 - Added a 'Win Rate' display in group data views

+- Added a 'Game Count by Player' display in group data views

 ### **Changes**

 - can no longer view the search page when viewing other user's profiles